 4. Where will I live?

 The school will provide you with your own apartment consisting of a living room, dining area, bedroom, kitchen, and bathroom (with a western toilet).
 Your apartment will be furnished and linens are provided.
 In many cases, your apartment will have been used previously by another ERRChina teacher, who will leave essential items for you like cooking pots and pans and dinnerware.

 5. Will I be paid for my teaching assignment?

 Yes, as a member of the foreign faculty, you will be paid by the university.
 It won’t be much (maybe $1000 per month), but with your furnished apartment provided by the university, it is plenty of money to live in China with some savings.
-Many assignments also reimburse airfare costs if you commit to teaching a full year in China.
+Many assignments also reimburse airfare costs, some only if you commit to teaching a full year in China.

 6. How will I prepare for my teaching assignment?